NON-Encoding/NON-Encoding.github.io/index.md

 render the occurrence of malformed byte sequences impossible.
 Constantly validating text IO, however, is unreasonable inefficient, wherefore it is often dropped, what in turn is incorrect.
-Considering that makes the unpleasant cascades of conditional constructs needed to encode or decode `UTF-8` almost appear like a triviality.
+Considering all that makes the unpleasant cascades of conditional constructs needed to encode or decode `UTF-8` almost appear like a triviality.

 Regrettably `Unicode` is not **one** text encoding, it does not end encoding